FatemeSafaei/Vision_Feb2023/README.md

-# Filoger Computer Vision School, Feb2023
+# Filoger Computer Vision School, 6 months (from February to September 2023)